Preface Link to heading

 So I decided, screw them.
 While I was learning C#, I made a few dozen tutorial videos and gave away every single thing I knew, for free.
 I also spent the whole summer answering questions on Stack Overflow and Baidu Zhidao (Chinese clone of the former), that’s how I ended up having my 100 points on Stack Overflow.
 I couldn’t stop wondering how could knowledge one got from other generous people be sealed for sale?
 This is stealing for profit.
 Of course, this doesn’t mean everything should be free, nor one can’t do this, nor that no people are doing this, it’s just unethical to resell others’ goodwill to my moral standard.
 Developed countries like to advertise that we should “save the environment for the future generations”.
 We better save the spirit of development for the future generations as well.

-Tango in the academic study
+Tango in the academic study Link to heading

 It is too clear for me to not choose Computer Science as my major for my undergraduate study, so I did.
 During the first years, I was lucky enough to be an early adopter of the Go programming language.
 You may have heard my story about putting the ready-to-open PHP tutorial book under the monitor stand and going ahead with programming in Go, if not, now you do.